mscw-infosec/CTFd-owl/README.md

 # CTFd-owl

+Russian version of this README is available [here](./README-RU.md).

 Forked from [CTFd-Owl](https://github.com/BIT-NSC/ctfd-owl.git) by BIT-NSC.
-Added english documentaion & some new features.

 ## Features

+1. Multiple dynamic containers & ports per challenge.
-1. The port is randomized on each container startup.
+2. The port is randomized on each container startup.
-2. Adapted to "teams" and "users" modes.
+3. Adapted to "teams" and "users" modes.
 In "teams" mode, users of the same team will use the same container. # this is not tested or supported properly, open for PRs
-3. Both static (plaintext or regex) and dynamic flags are supported.
+4. Both static (plaintext or regex) and dynamic flags are supported.
-4. Multiple containers + ports per challenge.
 5. FLAG variable exported from CTFd to environment when running `docker compose up` on challenge.
 6. Everything about container (including frp) should be configured using labels in docker-compose.